 - The MV of StringNumericLiteral ::: [empty] is 0. - The MV of StringNumericLiteral ::: StrWhiteSpace is 0. - The MV of StringNumericLiteral ::: StrWhiteSpace{opt} StrNumericLiteral StrWhiteSpace{opt} is the MV of StrNumericLiteral, no matter whether white space is present or not. - The MV of StrNumericLiteral ::: StrDecimalLiteral is the MV of StrDecimalLiteral. - The MV of StrNumericLiteral ::: HexIntegerLiteral is the MV of HexIntegerLiteral. - The MV of StrDecimalLiteral ::: StrUnsignedDecimalLiteral is the MV of StrUnsignedDecimalLiteral. - The MV of StrDecimalLiteral::: + StrUnsignedDecimalLiteral is the MV of StrUnsignedDecimalLiteral. - The MV of StrDecimalLiteral::: StrUnsignedDecimalLiteral is the negative of the MV of StrUnsignedDecimalLiteral.
 (Note that if the MV of StrUnsignedDecimalLiteral is 0, the negative of this MV is also 0.
-The rounding rule described below handles the conversion of this sign less mathematical zero to a floating-point +0 or -0 as appropriate.) - The MV of StrUnsignedDecimalLiteral::: Infinity is 1010000 (a value so large that it will round to +∞). - The MV of StrUnsignedDecimalLiteral::: DecimalDigits. is the MV of DecimalDigits. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits.
-DecimalDigits is the MV of the first DecimalDigits plus (the MV of the second DecimalDigits times 10-n), where n is the number of characters in the second DecimalDigits. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits.
-ExponentPart is the MV of DecimalDigits times 10^e , where e is the MV of ExponentPart. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits .
-DecimalDigits ExponentPart is (the MV of the first <math>DecimalDigits plus (the MV of the second DecimalDigits times 10^{-n})) times 10^{e} , where n is the number of characters in the second DecimalDigits and e is the MV of ExponentPart. - The MV of StrUnsignedDecimalLiteral:::.
-DecimalDigits is the MV of DecimalDigits times 10^{-n} , where n is the number of characters in DecimalDigits. - The MV of StrUnsignedDecimalLiteral:::.
-DecimalDigits ExponentPart is the MV of DecimalDigits times $10^{e^{-n}}$, where n is the number of characters in DecimalDigits and e is the MV of ExponentPart. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits is the MV of DecimalDigits. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits ExponentPart is the MV of DecimalDigits times 10^e, where e is the MV of ExponentPart. - The MV of DecimalDigits ::: DecimalDigit is the MV of DecimalDigit. - The MV of DecimalDigits ::: DecimalDigits DecimalDigit is (the MV of DecimalDigits times 10) plus the MV of DecimalDigit. - The MV of ExponentPart::: ExponentIndicator SignedInteger is the MV of SignedInteger. - The MV of SignedInteger:::DecimalDigits is the MV of DecimalDigits. - The MV of SignedInteger::: + DecimalDigits is the MV of DecimalDigits. - The MV of SignedInteger::: DecimalDigits is the negative of the MV of DecimalDigits. - The MV of DecimalDigit ::: 0 or of HexDigit ::: 0 is 0. - The MV of DecimalDigit ::: 1 or of HexDigit ::: 1 is 1. - The MV of DecimalDigit ::: 2 or of HexDigit ::: 2 is 2. - The MV of DecimalDigit ::: 3 or of HexDigit ::: 3 is 3. - The MV of DecimalDigit ::: 4 or of HexDigit ::: 4 is 4. - The MV of DecimalDigit ::: 5 or of HexDigit ::: 5 is 5. - The MV of DecimalDigit ::: 6 or of HexDigit ::: 6 is 6. - The MV of DecimalDigit ::: 7 or of HexDigit ::: 7 is 7.
-The MV of DecimalDigit ::: 8 or of HexDigit ::: 8 is 8. - The MV of DecimalDigit ::: 9 or of HexDigit ::: 9 is 9. - The MV of HexDigit ::: a or of HexDigit ::: A is 10. - The MV of HexDigit ::: b or of HexDigit ::: B is 11.
+The rounding rule described below handles the conversion of this sign less mathematical zero to a floating-point +0 or -0 as appropriate.) - mathematical zero to a floating-point +0 or -0 as appropriate.)
+The MV of StrUnsignedDecimalLiteral::: Infinity is 1010000 (a value so large that it will round to +∞). - The MV of StrUnsignedDecimalLiteral::: DecimalDigits. is the MV of DecimalDigits. - The MV of StrUnsignedDecimalLiteral::: DecimalDigits.
+DecimalDigits is the MV of the first DecimalDigits plus (the MV of the second DecimalDigits times 10^{n}), where n is the number of characters in the second DecimalDigits.

+The MV of StrUnsignedDecimalLiteral::: DecimalDigits.
+ExponentPart is the MV of DecimalDigits times 10^e, where e is the MV of ExponentPart.

+- The MV of StrUnsignedDecimalLiteral::: DecimalDigits.
+DecimalDigits ExponentPart is (the MV of the first DecimalDigits plus (the MV of the second DecimalDigits times 10^n)) times 10^e , where n is the number of characters in the second DecimalDigits and e is the MV of ExponentPart. - The MV of StrUnsignedDecimalLiteral:::.
+DecimalDigits is the MV of DecimalDigits times 10^n , where n is the number of characters in DecimalDigits.

+The MV of StrUnsignedDecimalLiteral:::.
+DecimalDigits ExponentPart is the MV of DecimalDigits times $10^{e.n}$, where n is the number of characters in DecimalDigits and e is the MV of ExponentPart.

+The MV of StrUnsignedDecimalLiteral::: DecimalDigits is the MV of DecimalDigits.

+The MV of StrUnsignedDecimalLiteral::: DecimalDigits ExponentPart is the MV of DecimalDigits times 10^e, where e is the MV of ExponentPart.
+The MV of DecimalDigits ::: DecimalDigit is the MV of DecimalDigit.
+The MV of DecimalDigits ::: DecimalDigits DecimalDigit is (the MV of DecimalDigits times 10) plus the MV of DecimalDigit.
+The MV of ExponentPart ::: ExponentIndicator SignedInteger is the MV of SignedInteger.
+The MV of SignedInteger ::: DecimalDigits is the MV of DecimalDigits.
+The MV of SignedInteger ::: + DecimalDigits is the MV of DecimalDigits.
+The MV of SignedInteger ::: - DecimalDigits is the negative of the MV of DecimalDigits.
+The MV of DecimalDigit ::: 0 or of HexDigit ::: 0 is 0.
+The MV of DecimalDigit ::: 2 or of HexDigit ::: 1 is 1.
+The MV of DecimalDigit ::: 3 or of HexDigit ::: 2 is 2.
+The MV of DecimalDigit ::: 3 or of HexDigit ::: 3 is 3.

+The MV of DecimalDigit ::: 4 or of HexDigit ::: 4 is 4.

+The MV of DecimalDigit ::: 5 or of HexDigit ::: 5 is 5.

+The MV of DecimalDigit ::: 6 or of HexDigit ::: 6 is 6.
+The MV of DecimalDigit ::: 7 or of HexDigit ::: 7 is 7.

+The MV of DecimalDigi ::: 7 of of HexDigi ::: 7 is 7.
+The MV of DecimalDigi ::: 8 or of HexDigi ::: 8 is 8.

+The MV of DecimalDigit ::: 9 or of HexDigit ::: 9 is 9.

+The MV of HexDigit ::: a or of HexDigit ::: A is 10.

+The MV of HexDigit :::: b or of HexDigit :::: B is 11.

-''' The MV of HexDigit ::: c or of HexDigit ::: C is 12.
+The MV of HexDigit ::: c or of HexDigit ::: c is 12.